 2. Light and air

 Getting light into a screen porch itself is not usually a concern, but adjacent rooms can be in danger of being dimmed.
 If you’re building a screen porch near or next to another room, consider the impact: will your newly added roof diminish block light or airflow or both?
-If possible,add skylights or position the new porch next to a room that has another window.
-You could retain existing windows as part of the new screen porch, so the internal room can still benefit from borrowed light and air.
+If possible, add skylights or position the new porch next to a room that has other windows that bring in light.
+You can retain existing windows as part of the new screen porch, allowing those interior spaces to still benefit from borrowed light and air.

 Jutting out on the side, rear or front of a house, screen porches come in for more than their fair share of weathering.
 This little room needs to withstand the worst of the elements: storm, rain, wind, extreme cold, extreme heat, the weight of snow and ice.
 But that doesn’t mean it has to look like a nuclear bunker!

 For the ceiling and floor, natural woods like fir and cedar look stunning and can blend in beautifully with the surrounding nature.
-For a lower maintenance product, you can ask your contractor about composite materials like Azek and Kleer.
-Many of our clients choose to use composite on the outside and a more natural substance on the inside.The most durable screened porches are this perfect combination of function and form.
+Many of our clients choose to use a lower maintenance composite on the outside and a more natural substance on the inside.The most durable screened porches are this perfect combination of function and form.

 So if like me, you find yourself drawn to those little halfway spaces, extend your comfort zone with a new screen porch.
 These little rooms add a lot of value and allow you to enjoy the fun of the outdoors with all the coziness of being indoors.